Vinyl vs Aluminum Windows

 Thermal Barrier Aluminum vs Vinyl

 Dane, I am currently researching new windows to replace 30 1988 era aluminum windows.
 I don’t know much about vinyl other than staying away from “builder-grade”.
 I read your comments on how aluminum is not as efficient as vinyl.
-On a comparison level, how much difference is there between Thermal Barrier Aluminum and vinyl if both have Argon filled dual pane construction with Low-E366 glass?
+On a comparison level, how much difference is there between thermal barrier aluminum and vinyl if both have Argon filled dual pane construction with Low-E366 glass?

 Thank you for your help.